theianjones/blog/content/blog/getting-started-with-gatsby-themes/index.md

 > Themes are NPM installable Gatsby sites - Chris Biscardi

-## Why would you use a Gatsby theme?
+## Why would you use a Gatsby theme

 A Gatsby theme can be many different things:

 - preset, configurable `gatsby-config`
 - ui theme (dark mode vs light mode)
 - data sourcing (from contentful, json files etc)